kangojs/kangojs/packages/class-validation/README.md

 ## 💥 Features
 - Quickly integrate with KangoJS's validation system.
 Focus on writing project code not sorting request validation logic.
 - Incoming request data is automatically transformed and attached to the Express `req` object.
-- Use on both request body and query data.
+- Use on request body data, query parameters and URL parameters.

 ## 🚀 Getting Started
 Install the npm package: